-Gap Premium (p.a.)5: 8.00%, is a hedging cost against extreme market movements overnight.
+Gap Premium (p.a.)5: 7.50%, is a hedging cost against extreme market movements overnight.

-Funding Cost6: The annualised costs of funding, referencing a publicly published reference rate plus spread.
+Funding Cost6: The annualised costs of funding, referencing a publicly published interbank offered rate plus spread.

 Rebalancing Cost6: The transaction costs (if applicable), computed as a function of leverage and daily performance of the Underlying Stock.